Avengi/SkyrimMax-Script/README.md

 These are text files that contain console commands for Skyrim.
+They are meant to skip content you've already done before- without needing or using mods.
+Its all run from the native console.
 Place them inside Skyrim folder then run them ingame via console ("bat quest","bat max")

 "bat quest"
 Auto complete the following major questlines; Main Quest (Draognborn) Thieves Guild, College of Winterhold, Dark Brotherhood.